 Now let us discuss the various SQL database types:

 MySQL is a fully-managed database type that is very popular among SQL-based management.
-It was originally an open-source project built on C and C++, but Oracle Corporation has since acquired it.
+It was originally an open-source project built on C and C++, but Oracle Corporation has acquired it.

 SQLite can be used within other applications to improve their storage capabilities.
 It is often used as the on-disk file format for financial analysis and cataloging applications.